 You will need to download AARP Now version 3.20 or higher.

-Go to the "My AARP" tab in the bottom navigation to opt-in to AARP Rewards.
+Go to the "Account" tab in the top navigation to opt-in to AARP Rewards.
 After opting in, select "Sync a fitness tracker."
 You can select one of the fitness trackers and login to your respective account.

-Go to the "My AARP" tab in the bottom navigation and tap on the "AARP Rewards" button.
+Go to the "Account" tab in the navigation and tap on the "AARP Rewards" button.
 Next, make sure you are on the "Earn" tab and tap the name of the fitness tracker you want to remove.
 Tap the "Remove this Tracker" button to remove the fitness tracker.